davidfeng88/CollisionViz/README.md

 If the visualization is not playing, the `handlePlay` function calls the `setInterval` function, with the `oneStepForward` callback and a interval time, which comes from the setting for map time lapse rate.
 It also stores the intervalId in the internal state.
 The `handleStop` function calls the `clearInterval` function, and set the intervalId in the internal state to null.

+### Icon variation
+Use different icons for collisions involving taxi, bikes, etc.

+### Collision details
+Click on a marker on the map shows a new collision detail React component.

+heatmap

+### Sound effects
+Play an optional sound effect when markers for new collisions are placed on the map.

 ## Future Directions

 ### Collision filter by map borders